 - A police report or citations against the driver

 - The driver’s employment records

 - The driver’s driving records

 If your evidence is strong enough to convince an insurance company to accept your claim or a judge or jury to rule in your favor, you and your family could receive financial compensation for medical bills, property repairs, lost wages, pain and suffering, and other losses.

 Contact Robinette Legal Group, PLLC for a Free Case Review in Morgantown

 At Robinette Legal Group, PLLC, we can pursue the compensation that you deserve for a truck driver drunk driving accident using tailored legal services and aggressive negotiation strategies.
-Start by requesting a free consultation at our Morgantown, WV office.
+Start by requesting a free consultation with our Morgantown truck accident attorney.
 Call (304) 594-1800 or submit our online contact form to speak to an attorney today.